Traverse-Research/mitsuba-conda-docker/README.md

 ## Render a scene

-To render a scene, you could run the docker mounting the folder `your-folder` containing your `your-scene.xml`.
+You could run the docker mounting the folder `your-folder` containing `your-scene.xml` to render that scene.

-`your-folder` will be mounted in `/app` and with the command `mitsuba /app/your-scene.xml` we can render the scene.
+`your-folder` will be mounted in `/app`, and we can render the scene with the command `mitsuba /app/your-scene.xml`.

 Two ways of doing this: